Luke Vercollone: Professional

-Colorado Springs Switchbacks FC
+Colorado Springs Switchbacks

-On October 19, 2014 it was announced that Vercollone was the first ever signing for new United Soccer League club Colorado Springs Switchbacks.
+On October 19, 2014, it was announced that Vercollone was the first ever signing for new United Soccer League club Colorado Springs Switchbacks.
 Vercollone was also announced as the team's first captain.

 Vercollone ended his first season with the Colorado Springs Switchbacks with 14 goals and 9 assists.

-On October 26, 2015 it was announced that Vercollone was in the United Soccer League All-League Team.
+On October 26, 2015, it was announced that Vercollone was in the United Soccer League All-League Team.

-On December 4, 2015 it was announced that Vercollone would return to United Soccer League club Colorado Springs Switchbacks for the 2016 United Soccer League season.
+On December 4, 2015, it was announced that Vercollone would return to United Soccer League club Colorado Springs Switchbacks for the 2016 United Soccer League season.

-On March 6, 2016 Vercollone scored 2 goals in a 3–1 victory against Colorado State-Pueblo University in a preseason game.
-On March 12, 2016 Vercollone scored in a 3–2 preseason victory against UCCS.
-On March 15, 2016 Vercollone scored in a 4–0 preseason win against Ventura County Fusion.
+On March 6, 2016, Vercollone scored 2 goals in a 3–1 victory against Colorado State-Pueblo University in a preseason game.
+On March 12, 2016, Vercollone scored in a 3–2 preseason victory against UCCS.
+On March 15, 2016, Vercollone scored in a 4–0 preseason win against Ventura County Fusion.

 On October 15, 2018, following the conclusion of his fourth season with the Colorado Springs Switchbacks, Vercollone announced his retirement from professional soccer in an exclusive interview with Last Word on Soccer's Mark Turner.
 Vercollone concluded his career in Colorado Springs being the first player to represent the club more than 100 times, and leading all-time assists and goal scoring (28 goals, all competitions).